LxKxC/Crawly/doc/scan.md

 ```
 ```
 AGENT = True for a random user-agent
-COMMON = True for a wordlist with most common directorys (this option cannot work with a wordlist != None) WORDLIST = "/path/to/word.txt", if WORDLIST is None a wordlist will be used in db/ directory THREADS = int for the number of threads
+COMMON = True for a wordlist with most common directories (this option cannot work with a wordlist != None) WORDLIST = "/path/to/word.txt", if WORDLIST is None a wordlist will be used in db/ directory THREADS = int for the number of threads
 CODES = list of HTTP codes to test, default 200